Mermade/oa2s-comparison/README.md

 Because `shins` uses [markdown-it](https://github.com/markdown-it/markdown-it) as it's markdown processor, there may be differences in the rendered HTML compared to that produced by Ruby Slate.

+Each tool may be optimised for a particular Slate CSS theme.
+This is not taken into account here.

+Only the example `petstore.json` has been used so far to compare each tool, which may not demonstrate all features to best effect.

 ## TODO

 * Add PHP [swagger2slate](https://github.com/E96/swagger2slate)